ZIP: 226

 As described in Value Balance Verification, this provides the information for the validator of the transaction to compute the value commitment with the corresponding Asset Base.
 This ensures that the values are all balanced out on a per-Asset basis in the transaction.

-Note: Even if this mechanism allows having transparent ↔ shielded Asset transfers in theory, the transparent protocol will not be changed with this ZIP to adapt to a multiple Asset structure.
+Note: The transparent protocol will not be changed with this ZIP to adapt to a multiple Asset structure.
 This means that unless future consensus rules changes do allow it, unshielding will not be possible for Custom Assets.

 Value Balance Verification